wiseyoungfool/hydra-media-player/Readme.md

 - Play, pause, stop, skip forward/backward tracks.
 - Volume control.
 - Fullscreen mode.
+- Dark mode
 - Subtitle support for video files.
 - Keyboard shortcuts for easy navigation.
+- Repeat one, repeat all, shuffle modes
 - Audio device selection.
 - Display information about the currently playing media.
 - Automatic saving and loading of progress on startup and exit